How to Use Tarot Numerology to Understand Your Personality

 The Four Suits

-The Minor Arcana consists of 4 suits; Wands, Cups, Swords, and Pentacles.
-Four court cards: King, Queen, Knight, and Page.
-Each suit contained ten pip cards — Ace through Ten — plus these four proceeded of a kind—from lowest to highest: King, Queen, Knight, and Page.
+The Minor Arcana consists of 4 suits; Wands, Cups, Swords, & Pentacles.
+Four court: King, Queen, Knight, and Page.
+Each suit contained ten pip cards — Ace through Ten — plus these four proceeded of a kind—from lowest to highest: King, Queen, Knight, + Page.
 As each suit activates a different area of your life, these cards function as a clear message that reads them it’s the perfect time to pay attention.

 The Wands

-Wands are about action, initiative, invention, and energy.
-Meant only as a gentle prompt, from the postcards from Slimville when to play and when to wait.
-It's kind of like when you just get a click of an idea and then it leads you through the soft downs in your life.
+Wands are about action, initiative, invention, + energy.
+Meant only as a gentle prompt, from the postcards from Slimville when to play, when to wait.
+It's kind of like when you just get a click of an idea, then it leads you through the soft downs in your life.

 The Cups

 Cups are the emotional center of tarot!
-They’ll ask to hear the intimate details of your feelings, intuition, and relationships.
-When a cups card is pulled, it might be something to help you deal with love and learn more about your feelings.
+They’ll ask to hear the intimate details of your feelings, intuition, relationships.
+When a cups card is pulled, it might be something to help you deal with love, learn more about your feelings.
 Your emotions from hyperactive to stopping down!

 The Swords

-And this is the card of conflict and challenge.
+And this is the card of conflict & challenge.
 Swords.
 Occasionally they can be a warning of impending difficulties or sadness.
-Do not worry, Swords are here to help you confront your inner strength and intellect in these areas.
+Do not worry, Swords are here to help you confront your inner strength, intellect in these areas.

 The Pentacles

-Pentacles represent the physical areas of life such as work, finances, and health.
-These can give you a hint about your long-term targets, professional roads, and money-related status.
-They're a lot more like a handbook that claims ‘Here’s exactly how you can possibly do it, listed below is actually the roadmap for triumph and also sustaining well-being.’
+Pentacles represent the physical areas of life such as work, finances, health.
+These can give you a hint about your long-term targets, professional roads, money-related status.
+They're a lot more like a handbook that claims ‘Here’s exactly how you can possibly do it, listed below is actually the roadmap for triumph, also sustaining well-being.’

 The suits of the Minor Arcana can tell you which aspect of your life need some love, but it’s the numbers on those cards that provide more info on exactly what type of vibe is coming through!
 Every number one through ten, including the court cards, has a unique vibrational quality that gives clues as to how best to decipher the Minor Arcana’s journey.